 For bake sales, paper plates can be cut to fit the interior of a zip lock bag.
 This will help keep them stable.
 Peanut butter cookies, oatmeal cookies, or even chewy chocolate chip cookies are all good choices for bake sales.

-If your cookies are small & delicate or have chewy middles, you’ll probably want to use a smaller bag, around quart size.
+If they are small & delicate or have chewy middles, you’ll probably want to use a smaller bag, around quart size.

 Other kinds of cookies